Costume drama: exploring the creative process with designer Lorna Mugan

-She’s been nominated for a Bafta and an Emmy, but it’s unlikely you’ll recognise her face.
+She’s been nominated for a Bafta and an Emmy, but it’s unlikely you’ll recognize her face.
 Meet Lorna Mugan, a costume designer from Donegal.
-For the past 25 years she has made her name working on TV series such as Peaky Blinders and Ripper Street.
+For the past 25 years, she has made her name working on TV series such as Peaky Blinders and Ripper Street.
 Now she has hit fashion headlines as the costume designer behind Connell’s infamous gold chain and Marianne’s boho dresses in this year’s TV must-see Normal People.
 How does she create such unique looks?
 What inspires her?
-And where does gut instinct come into play?
+And where does a gut instinct come into play?
 Here we explore Mugan’s relationship with creativity and what it brings to her work.

 “I fill the walls of the office with every image.
 They’re all up there and they go in somewhere, into your psyche.”

-Walk into Lorna Mugan’s office and you are struck by a sea of images: photographs, pictures, magazine cuttings and prints adorn the walls.
+Walk into Lorna Mugan’s office and you are struck by a sea of images: photographs, pictures, magazine cuttings, and prints adorn the walls.
 This is the biggest mood board you’re ever likely to see—and it’s key to her creative process when she is designing costumes for a new production.
 “I fill the walls of the office with every image,” she said.
 “They’re all up there and they go in somewhere, into your psyche.
 And then actors can see them when they’re in for fittings.
 They’re really helpful for anybody who comes into the room.”

 Her most recent job, Normal People, meant her office walls were crammed with images and references for the main characters, Connell and Marianne.
 The plot follows their relationship as they leave school in Sligo and go to Trinity College in Dublin.
 “Siobhan, my assistant designer, went to Trinity and took loads of pictures of people, so we had all that.
 We had past looks of Trinity, present looks, we had looks from Sligo, from Debs dresses, everything.
 It really was huge.
 People would come in for hours and look at the walls,” she said.